lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 integrity protection for the UDP payload and the pseudo-header.
 In this case, the TV is not set, the MO is set to "ignore" and the CDA is set to "compute-\*".

-In particular, when SCHC fragmentation is used, a fragmentation MIC of 2 bytes or more provides equal or better protection than the UDP checksum; in that case, if the compressor is collocated with the fragmentation point and the decompressor is collocated with the
+In particular, when SCHC fragmentation is used, a fragmentation RCS of 2 bytes or more provides equal or better protection than the UDP checksum; in that case, if the compressor is collocated with the fragmentation point and the decompressor is collocated with the